How do I apply for college? How you can help your teen!

 Schools are sending information to prospective students via email and snail mail.
 It is such fun for your teen to receive all of these!
 Now, it’s time to begin the process of applying to colleges. *This post may contain affiliate links.
 My full disclosure policy is here.

 There is even more great information below the video about applying to college!

 Have your teen throw away any packets from schools that they are not interested in.
 This will eliminate over half of what they receive.
 Your student needs to use both the trash can and their email trash.
 Tell them to stay on top of this because the stack will grow, and their inbox will get to be overwhelming!

 This is one job that you can help with.
 I would go into my sons’ email inboxes (with their permission) and delete any that my they knew were too far away or too expensive or too whatever…

-And, here is a blog post that goes in conjunction with the book and the information in this post.
+And, here is the blog post that goes in conjunction with the book.
 Many of these discussions that I write about in my book address the very things that your teen will need to know when thinking about “How do I apply to college?”

 When Do I Apply for College?

 The actual process of college application is in the fall.
 That is when application due dates typically begin.
 Each college will be different.
 Most will accept your teen all the way until school starts the next fall based on the number of applicants.
 Just beware that financial aid is rewarded first come, first serve.
 The later that your child applies, the less chance of monies.
 They will also run the risk of the freshman class filling up, and being waitlisted.

 There are a variety of college counseling sites that will help you!

 Here are a few choices.
 This would have been so helpful for us with our older two boys.
 I will definitely be shopping these options with our third when it’s time for college applications!